 Help!
 My Paint Job is Faulty!

-Step 1.
 Ask the painter to fix it.
 The painter should have provided you with a quote that details the scope of works, including what should be painted, how many coats, what preparation would be carried out and which paint will be used.
 Is the job complete?
+Put it in writing.

-Step 2.
-If the painter refuses to fix it, ask why.
+If the painter refuses to fix it, ask 'why'.
 If the paint job complies with the specified quote negotiate with the painter how to resolve the matter.
 Most qualified painters are keen to protect their reputation as a good tradesperson.

 What is a Painting Defect?